Large Vehicles on Highway 93 North, the Icefields Parkway Banff and Jasper National Parks

 Overweight vehicle restriction

 - The Icefield Parkway (highway 93 North) connecting Jasper and Banff National Parks is a special use corridor.
 It is maintained and promoted as a scenic heritage drive and offers travellers some of the wildest and most beautiful scenery in the world.
 As such, it is not built nor does the use accommodate commercial throughway trucking.

-- Vehicles exceeding 4550 kg tare weight (which is the empty vehicle weight) are not permitted to travel on Highway 93 North between Jasper and Lake Louise.
+- Vehicles exceeding 4550 kg gross vehicle weight are not permitted to travel on Highway 93 North between Jasper and Lake Louise.
 Buses and recreational vehicles are permitted regardless of weight.

-- For business operators conducting business or servicing businesses along the Parkway with a vehicle exceeding the tare weight maximum, you may be eligible for an Overweight Vehicle Permit.
+- For business operators conducting business or servicing businesses along the Parkway with a vehicle exceeding the gross vehicle weight maximum, you may be eligible for an Overweight Vehicle Permit.
 Carriers doing multiple trips may request a permit valid until March 31 each year.